hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/vault_kubernetes/README.md

  - ./build/{{ organization }}-admin-rw.hcl: A hcl file ready for vault policy.

 ### 9. Write Policy to Vault
-This role creates Vault policy from a *.hcl* file.
+This task creates Vault policy from a *.hcl* file.
-The role stats, when the policy doesn't exist.
+The task stats, when the policy doesn't exist.
 It can be checked by variable *vault_policy_result*

 #### Input: